edin-dal/structtensor/README.md

 ## Requirements

-To run this framework, you need [Scala](https://www.scala-lang.org/download/) version 2.13.3 and [sbt](https://www.scala-sbt.org/download/) of minimum version 1.4.0.
+To run this framework, you need [Scala](https://www.scala-lang.org/download/) of minimum version 2.13.3 and [sbt](https://www.scala-sbt.org/download/) of minimum version 1.7.0.
 Note that sbt relies on JDK version 8.
 To compile the generated code, any C++ compiler, such as GCC or Clang can be used.

 ## Usage